hyperledger-solang/solang/docs/language.rst

 Virtual Functions
 _________________

-When inheriting a base contract, it is possible to override a function with a newer function with the same name and signature.
+When inheriting a base contract, it is possible to override a function with a newer function with the same name.
 For this to be possible, the base contract must have specified the function as ``virtual``.
 The inheriting contract must then specify the same function with the same name, arguments and return values, and add the ``override`` keyword.